-As with the B-1 and B-2 visa application process, an F-1, M-1, or J-1 visa applicant must file Form DS-160, provide a current photo and valid passport, be interviewed by the U.S. embassy or consulate in his or her home country, and establish nonimmigrant intent.
+As with the B-1 and B-2 visa application process, an F-1, M-1, or J-1 visa applicant must file Form DS-160, provide a current photo or digital image and valid passport, be interviewed by the U.S. embassy or consulate in his or her home country, and establish nonimmigrant intent.

 Generally, the length of stay allowed by these nonimmigrant visas is limited to the duration of the program in which the individual is participating, but extensions may be requested.

 Visas for Temporary Workers

 Foreign nationals who desire to work in the United States may be eligible for nonimmigrant, temporary worker visas.
 Various work visas are available, and the specific visa an individual is eligible for is determined by a number of factors.

 H-1B visas are for individuals working in specialty occupations that generally require at least a bachelor’s degree.
 Specialty occupations are diverse, and include computer programming, electronic component manufacturing, research and development in various scientific fields, and more.

 O-1A visas are for individuals with an extraordinary ability in the sciences, education, business, or athletics (not including the arts, motion pictures, or television industry).

 L-1 visas are for intracompany transferees—staff in the specialized knowledge, management, or executive categories who transfer to a U.S. office of the same employer.

 E-1 visas are for individuals who wish to enter the United States to engage in international trade.
 These foreign nationals must be from countries with which the U.S. maintains treaties of commerce and navigation.